-We have extensive experience in developing underground facilities, and we are participating in research-based consulting and investigations in projects both in Norway and abroad.
+We have extensive experience in developing underground facilities, and participate in research-based consulting and investigations in projects both in Norway and abroad.

 Our research and development activities focus on: